NxtGenIT/NxtFireGuard-Threat-Log-forwarder/README.md

 # NxtFireGuard-Syslog-Forwarder

 ## Overview
-The NxtFireGuard-Syslog-Forwarder is a Syslog container designed to relay logs from Cisco ISE and Cisco Firepower devices to the NxtFireGuard platform.
+Threat Log Forwarder for Cisco Firepower and ISE aswell as T-Pot to NxtFireGuard.

 ## Prerequisites
 - An active NxtFireGuard license key.